MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

     - **Select users, groups, or organizations**: Specify the people who should have the permissions you selected for your file or files.
 Type their full email address, a group email address, or a domain name from the organization for all users in that organization.
 Note that personal email addresses are not currently supported.

-    - **Expire access**: Select this option only for time-sensitive files so that the people you specified will not be able to open your selected file or files after a date that you set You will still be able to open the original file but after midnight (your current time zone), on the day that you set, the people that you specified will not be able to open the file.
+    - **Expire access**: Select this option only for time-sensitive files so that the people you specified will not be able to open your selected file or files after a date that you set.
+You will still be able to open the original file but after midnight (your current time zone), on the day that you set, the people that you specified will not be able to open the file.

 5. Click **Apply** and wait for the **Custom permissions applied** message.
 Then click **Close**.